ChrJensen/dot-net-st-pete-ui/README.md

 );
  ```

-## Update electron-app.js to store our access token, and interact with IPC.
+## Update electron-app.js to store our access token and interact with IPC.
 Let's also adjust our window size.
 Adjust our window size
 ```javascript
 appWindow = new BrowserWindow({